 Derrick Moon Paralegal Homeless Veterans

 Derrick Moon graduated from U.C.
 Berkeley with a B.A. in Philosophy in December 2016.
-During his time at Berkeley, I also worked as a Paralegal at Vogl Meredith Burke LLP.
-He was involved in a pre-law fraternity at Berkeley, where he hosted Free Legal Clinics for disenfranchised groups of people, providing them with opportunities to talk to attorneys about potential legal matters.
+During college, he worked as a Paralegal at Vogl Meredith Burke LLP.
+He was also involved in a pre-law fraternity where he hosted Free Legal Clinics for disenfranchised groups of people, providing them with opportunities to talk to attorneys about potential legal matters.
 Working at ICLC cemented his interest in public interest law, and he hopes to go to law school in the near future and expand on the valuable experiences gained here.